swig/swig/Doc/Manual/src/Fortran.md

 to the end of the name.
 Second, it replaces the tails of long identifiers with a hashed value of the removed characters.
 If the result is a duplicate of an existing Fortran symbol, then SWIG will raise an error and inform you of the conflicting name and where it was previously used.
+This behavior mirrors that of Java and other statically typed languages.

-The flexible `%rename` directive can be used to resolve conflicting wrapper names.
+For class member functions and enumerations, symbol conflicts will not error out but rather ignore the conflicting symbol and print a warning.
+This reduces the amount of manual intervention needed to build a working SWIG wrapper and reflects the behavior of the Go language wrappers.
+Whether or not a Fortran name conflict raises an error, the flexible `%rename` directive can be used to resolve conflicting wrapper names.

 Finally, Fortran 2003 has no analog of C++ namespaces: all wrapped symbols are placed in the Fortran module's "global" namespace.